Last updated on March 30th, 2022 at 02:11 pm

 Whatever arrangements you reach, remember that children should have access to – and a relationship with – both parents wherever possible, as long as it is safe.
 If you are in a situation where contact is difficult due to a problematic relationship between the parents, meetings can be arranged in an agreed, neutral meeting place.
 This might help to remove some of the emotional elements from the equation.
 It’s also possible for contact to take place in a supervised setting.
 This could be the house of a mutual friend, or at a grandparent’s or contact centre.
 This can provide added peace of mind, helping to resolve potential disputes.
 If you have any safeguarding concerns about contact taking place, you should obtain legal advice.

 However you feel about your ex-partner, it is important to accept that your child is entitled to a relationship with them and that you have a responsibility to allow and encourage that to happen.
 Drawing up an agreed parenting plan can help to ensure that any arrangements and boundaries are clear and defined – and that you have addressed and talked about important decisions constructively and collaboratively.
 Communicating, and coming to an agreement early on, will help everyone to follow the arrangements and reduce any potential future issues.
 If you are unable to agree, seeking solicitor advice early on can be helpful, giving both parties clarity and accurate information, which can prevent disagreements from escalating.

-No separation is easy, but it is possible to navigate the obstacles successfully – even during unusual times like these.
+No separation is easy, but it is possible to navigate the obstacles successfully.
 All family situations are different, but it is more than possible to reach a fair agreement that ensures both parents can successfully maintain healthy contact with their children.